j0lvera/pgbudget/CONVENTIONS.md

+When writing code, you MUST follow these principles.

 # PostgreSQL conventions

 - Write SQL queries in lowercase, but only the queries, strings inside queries can be capitalized in any way.
 - Always add comments to each step of the query.
 - Always put the comments above the SQL query.